 “They need more nurses to provide care for patients both in the clinics and in the hospitals,” said Deborah Burger, California Nurses Association co-president.
 “Our patients are essentially going without care so that Kaiser can make money.”

 Kaiser isn’t the only hospital organization in the country to short staff nurses in the wake of an ever-changing healthcare system.
-In Massachusetts earlier this week, nurses held a forum to highlight for lawmakers how nursing care is changing as patients are sicker, older, have more complications, and are often addicted.
+In Massachusetts, nurses recently held a forum to highlight for lawmakers how nursing care is changing as patients are sicker, older, have more complications, and are often addicted.
 Nurses at the bedside are more important than ever, but hospitals aren’t scheduling enough nurses to meet the patient need.